Azure/azure-powershell/src/ResourceManager/DataFactories/Commands.DataFactories/help/Get-AzDataFactoryLinkedService.md

 ### Example 3: Get information about a specific linked service by specifying the DataFactory parameter
 ```
-PS C:\>$DataFactory = Get-AzureRmDataFactory -ResourceGroupName "ADF" -Name "ContosoFactory"
+PS C:\>$DataFactory = Get-AzDataFactory -ResourceGroupName "ADF" -Name "ContosoFactory"
-PS C:\> Get-AzureRmDataFactoryLinkedService -DataFactory $DataFactory | Format-Table -Property LinkedServiceName, DataFactoryName, ResourceGroupName
+PS C:\> Get-AzDataFactoryLinkedService -DataFactory $DataFactory | Format-Table -Property LinkedServiceName, DataFactoryName, ResourceGroupName
 ```

-The first command uses the Get-AzureRmDataFactory cmdlet to get the data factory named ContosoFactory, and then stores it in the $DataFactory variable.
+The first command uses the Get-AzDataFactory cmdlet to get the data factory named ContosoFactory, and then stores it in the $DataFactory variable.
 The second command gets information about the linked service for the data factory stored in $DataFactory, and then passes that information to the Format-Table cmdlet by using the pipeline operator.
 **Format-Table** formats the output as a dataset with the specified properties as dataset columns.